Gictorbit/victorconky/README.md

 https://drive.google.com/open?id=1qPyCfn3hOCgAGx8t5a-dTYcjeZTNutcI

 To use the widget set below, you can use two methods to install:
-1. Install with installer script
+1. Install with installer script (Tested on gnome)
 2. Manual confinement (recomended)

 I propose the second method (manual configurations)